Updated on: 11/6/2019

 Sometimes a person is injured by the negligence of a person employed by the government, (state and federal employees are the most likely to come to mind, but counties and cities have their own distinct set of employees as well).
-The injured person has a claim against that particular governmental entity, not just the person who caused the harm.
+The injured person has a personal injury claim against a government agency or entity, not just the person who caused the harm.
 Certain requirements must first be met before a claim can be successfully pursued.

 Filing A Personal Injury Lawsuit Against A Government Entity

 The claim form must contain certain information.
 This information includes a description of the conduct and circumstances which brought about the injury or damage, a description of the injury or damage, the time and place the injury or damage occurred, the names of all persons involved, the residence of the claimant for a period of six months immediately before the claim arose, and a statement of the amount of damages claimed.
 Not including this information will disqualify the claim.